 Indian Agent Tom Mix vs. Charles Middleton who is mining explosive X-94 on the tribal lands and selling same to a foreign power.

-aviator Bob Steele returns home from World War I service to find that everyone believes he was dead and the family ranch has been taken over by Charlie King.
+Aviator Bob Steele returns home from World War I service to find that everyone believes he had died ... and the family ranch has been taken over by Charlie King.

 BORDER G-MEN (RKO, 1938)

 Lawman George O'Brien is on the trail of a gang who are violating the Neutrality Act by sending war material to foreign countries.

 PALS OF THE SADDLE (Republic, 1938)

 The Three Mesquiteers - John Wayne, Ray Corrigan and Max Terhune - get involved with government agents and munitions smugglers.
 (Remade as SONG OF THE RANGE (Monogram, 1944), with gold substituted for munitions, and Jimmy Wakely, Dennis Moore and Lee 'Lasses' White substituted for Wayne, Corrigan and Terhune.)

 Johnny Mack Brown is framed for a bank robbery by a gang of foreign agents dealing in munitions.